Anterior Cruciate Ligament

 - Is Correctional Osteotomy Crucial in Primary Varus Knees Undergoing Anterior Cruciate Ligament Reconstruction?

-- Clinical outcome of simultaneous HTO and anterior cruciate ligament reconstruction for medial OA with ACL knees:
+- Clinical outcome of simultaneous high tibial osteotomy and anterior cruciate ligament reconstruction for medial compartment osteoarthritis in young patients with anterior cruciate ligament-deficient knees: a systematic review.

 - Misc.
 Articles: